 WARNING: This post will contain spoilers for Detroit: Become Human, read at your own caution.

-Detroit is an RPG that presses on the idea of acceptance, and hatred, for a popular line of androids.
+Detroit is an RPG that presses on the idea of acceptance and hatred for a popular line of androids.
 In this world, the androids are nearly identical to humans, with the exception of clothing, and a blue ring on the side of their head.
-The game touches on the racism, abuse, and the idea of freedom.
+Overall, the game touches on the themes of racism, abuse, and the idea of freedom.

 Throughout the game, an android named Chloe acts as your personal assistant, assisting you in meta operations.
 She is an ironically humanizing touch to the game menus and UIs.
 Upon completion of the main game, you are given the option to set Chloe free, allowing her to leave you and join the android revolution.
 Should you accept, the game will operate as normal, but without her there for aesthetic.